 The Ridgeway is very enjoyable at any time between March and October although the most popular favourite time of year for walking is in the Spring and the Autumn.

-We recommend you travel by train as this is the most efficinet way of reaching the start and finish point of the walk.
+We recommend you travel by train as this is the most efficient way of reaching the start and finish point of the walk.
 There is no secure parking in Avebury and it is very hard to get back to your car from the finish point.
-Further travel information is available on the Essential Info page.

 Unfortunately we are unable to accommodate walkers with dogs as many of the accommodation providers we use do not accept pets.